 - Lastly, mix in Lilly's Dark Chocolate Chips and chopped nuts.

-- Using a 1 inch cookie or ice cream scoop drop the cookies onto a silicone lined baking sheet (or lightly greased) baking sheet evenly spaced.
+- Using a small cookie or ice cream scoop drop the cookies onto a silicone lined baking sheet (or lightly greased) baking sheet evenly spaced.

 - Bake for 7-9 minutes or until golden brown and lightly set.
+DO NOT OVERBAKE!
 Top with sea salt if you desire.